 - 1. Fund and complete two exploration wells targeting lithium brine occurrences beneath AMP's US Federal lithium claims and/or their Utah state lithium leases.
 The drill rig must be mobilized and be on-site for first well within 6-months of Definitive Agreement signing date and second well within 1 year of Definitive Agreement signing date. - 2.
 Deliver to AMP a cash deposit of CDN\$250,000 within 90 days of the Definitive Agreement signing date. - 3.
 Issue 1,000,000 common shares of PWM to AMP.
-Shares will be issued according to the following schedule; one-third 180 days after the Definitive Agreement date, one-third after 270 days of the Definitive Agreement date, one-third on the first anniversary of the Definitive Agreement date.
+Shares will be issued according to the following schedule; one-third 180 days after the Definitive Agreement date, one-third after 270 days of the Definitive Agreement date.